‘Shop local’ campaign launched in Albany County

 ALBANY, N.Y.
-(NEWS10) – Albany County has launched a “shop local” campaign to help local businesses struggling because of the coronavirus pandemic.
-In a speech earlier today, County Executive Dan McCoy claimed “small businesses are struggling to keep the lights on” while “Big box stores have announced record growth.” and online sales have seen “tremendous increases.”
+(NEWS10) — Albany County has launched a “shop local” campaign to help local businesses struggling because of the coronavirus pandemic.
+In an announcement earlier today, County Executive Dan McCoy claimed, “small businesses are struggling to keep the lights on while big box stores have announced record growth and online sales have seen tremendous increases.”

 It is hoped that the campaign will not only help local businesses, but also increase the amount of money that stays in the local economy.
 McCoy claims 48 cents from every dollar stays within the local community compared to 14 cents when people shop at chain stores.